 By: Datt Capital

-First, why small caps are structurally under-researched?
+First, why small caps are structurally under-researched.
 Analyst coverage thins considerably below the ASX100.
 Many ASX small caps carry zero sell-side coverage.
 Prices can lag business fundamentals for extended periods, creating a persistent window of opportunity for managers willing to do primary research work.
 For investors in small companies, this structural gap is where alpha is generated.

 Second, how deep fundamental research reveals what passive vehicles miss.
 Australian small cap index funds and benchmark-hugging managers inherit the inefficiencies of the market.
 Active managers with proprietary research processes can identify and act on undervalued stocks in Australia before they are widely recognised.
 The distinction between genuine active management and closet indexing is critical for advisers evaluating small cap investment research.

 Third, why active management focused on outperforming the index continues to generate alpha.
 Not all active management is truly active.
 Closet indexers charge active fees for near-passive outcomes.
-The session provides a practical framework for separating genuine active managers from benchmark-huggers in the Australian small companies space.
+The session provided a practical framework for separating genuine active managers from benchmark-huggers in the Australian small companies space.

-The framework matters in any environment but the current environment makes it urgent.
+The framework matters in any environment, but the current environment makes it urgent.
 Three factors are converging simultaneously for investors in ASX small caps.

 Ongoing geopolitical tensions are creating energy sector dislocation that active managers can exploit through portfolio construction, unlike passive vehicles constrained by index weights.
 Small company investment funds with genuine flexibility can position meaningfully in ways that an Australian small cap index fund cannot.